-We have audited, in accordance with the auditing standards generally accepted in the United States of America, the standards applicable to financial audits contained in Government Auditing Standards issued by the Comptroller General of the United States, the governmental activities, the business-type activities, each major fund, and the aggregate remaining fund information of City of Corbin, Kentucky, as of and for the year ended June 30, 2020, and the related notes to the financial statements, which collectively comprise City of Corbin, Kentucky's basic financial statements, and have issued our report thereon dated November 27, 2020.
+We have audited, in accordance with the auditing standards generally accepted in the United States of America, the standards applicable to financial audits contained in Government Auditing Standards issued by the Comptroller General of the United States, the governmental activities, the business-type activities, each major fund, and the aggregate remaining fund information of City of Corbin, Kentucky, as of and for the year ended June 30, 2021, and the related notes to the financial statements, which collectively comprise City of Corbin, Kentucky's basic financial statements, and have issued our report thereon dated September 13, 2021.
+We did audit The Corbin Tourism and Convention Center, a discretely presented component unit and City Hall Public Corporation, a blended component unit.
 We did not audit the City Utility Commission or the Corbin Library District, which are component units of the City of Corbin, Kentucky.
 Those units were audited in whole by other auditors.
 Consequently, this report does not relate to those audited financial statements.